rschristopher/rschristopher.github.io/src/criticisms/scalability.md

  fees.

-And with some degree of confidence, we can predict that fiat money is a relic of the past.
+And with some degree of confidence, we can predict that fiat money will be a relic of the past.
 Money will be decoupled from nation states, which, if they're still around, would be far weaker and less influencial than today.